loneyeti/snowgoose/memory-bank/progress.md

    - **Admin UI for viewing active customer subscriptions (DONE)**
    - Need to implement subscription status checks (using new DB fields)
    - Need to add subscription management UI (beyond portal and admin page)
-   - Need to implement usage limit checks based on `SubscriptionPlan` table (PENDING)
+   - Need to implement usage limit checks based on `SubscriptionPlan` table (DONE)
    - Need to create UI/Action for managing `SubscriptionPlan` table records (DONE)
    - Need to populate `SubscriptionPlan` table (PENDING)
    - ~~Need to add webhook handling for other events (updates, cancellations)~~ (Now covered)